-The table below shows the weighted MRI scans for Atrium Health Stanly's fixed MRI scanner over the past five years.
-Mobile MRI services were added in FFY 2017 to the Atrium Health West Stanly Imaging in Locust.
-Over the past five years, the MRI utilization in the Stanly County service area has grown substantially with a growth of 9.4 percent.
-This was primarily due to the addition of the mobile MRI scanner which has had a compounded annual growth rate of 52.6 percent over its initial three years.
-Comparatively, the fixed MRI scanner's compounded annual growth rate was 6.8 percent.
+The table below shows the weighted MRI scans for Atrium Health Stanly's fixed MRI scanner over the past six years.
+Mobile MRI services were added in FFY 2017 to the Atrium Health West Stanly Imaging location in Locust.
+Over the past six years, the MRI utilization in the Stanly County service area has grown 46.6 percent with a compound annual growth rate (CAGR) of 7.9 percent.
+This was primarily due to the addition of the mobile MRI scanner which has had a compounded annual growth rate of 29.0 percent over its initial four years.
+Comparatively, the fixed MRI scanner's compounded annual growth rate was 6.1 percent.

-Source: 2017-2021 SMFPs
+Source: 2017-2022 SMFPs